darryldigsit/XDR_Investigations/README.md

 **Scenario:**

-Cisco XDR has a browser plug in that can parse observables from a html page, deliberate immediate dispositions and run a one-click investigation to see if any owned assets have made a connection.
+Cisco XDR has a browser plugin that can parse observables from a html page, deliberate immediate dispositions and run a one-click investigation to see if any owned assets have made a connections.
 This can show how fast XDR detects and what an XDR Investigation looks like when there is a positive hit.

 **Preparation for the demo:**

-• Run this file on a Windows OS from admin command line (it will pause at the end to see results).
+• Run the latest batch file on a Windows OS from admin command line (it will pause at the end to see results).

 • EDR needs to be in Audit Mode